feyntrop

 [ [ [v0, w0], nu0 ], [ [v1, w1], nu1 ], [ [v2, w2], nu2 ],... ]

-where v0,w0 and so on are pairs of vertices corresponding to an edge and nu0 is the corresponding edge weight.
+where v0,w0, v1,w1, and so on are pairs of vertices corresponding to edges and nu0, nu1, … are the corresponding edge weights.
 The field "scalarproducts" is a matrix of scalar products.
-The (v,w)-th entry of the matrix is the scalar product of p_u * p_v where p_u is the incoming momentum into vertex u.
-The matrix must hence be symmetric and have as many rows and columns as there are vertices.
+The (v,w)-th entry of the matrix is the scalar product of p_u * p_v, where p_u is the incoming momentum into vertex u.
+Hence, the matrix must be symmetric and have as many rows and columns as vertices.
 (Vertices without incoming momentum can be represented by setting the respective row and column equal to 0.)
 Due to momentum conservation, the rows and columns of the matrix must sum to 0.

-The field "masses_sqr" is a list of masses, which contains one mass for each edge.
+The field "masses_sqr" is a list of masses containing one mass for each edge.
 (Of course, the masses might be 0.)
-The field "lambda" is the deformation parameter, "dimension" is the spacetime dimension, "num_eps_terms" is the order in the epsilon expansion that should be computed and "N" is the number of points that shall be sampled.
+The field "lambda" is the deformation parameter, "dimension" is the spacetime dimension, "num_eps_terms" is the order in the epsilon expansion that should be computed, and "N" is the number of points that shall be sampled.
+The "seed" is the seed for the random number generators.
+For most practical purposes, the seed can be set to 0.

 ./feyntrop < low_level_input.json